-Budgeted cost: £17,000
+Budgeted cost: 2021-22 £17,000

-Activity Evidence that supports this approach Challenge number(s) addressed Attendance meetings with parents Parental engagement has moderate impact for very low cost based on 1 extensive evidence (EEF).
+Activity Evidence that supports this approach Challenge number(s) addressed Attendance meetings with parents Parental engagement has moderate impact for very low cost based on extensive evidence (EEF).
 JD to provide additional data to SLT about Pre-School attendance.
-Attendance rewards for targetted children.
+1 Attendance rewards for targetted children.
 The EEF website states that they are currently undertaking a review of this.
 School evidence suggests that targeting DA persistent absentees leads to improvement in attendance (see 2020-21 report) 2 Subsidised school trips and music tuition EEF states that 'Overall, the average impact of arts participation on other areas of academic learning appears to be positive but moderate, about an additional three months progress.
-Wider benefits such as more positive attitudes to learning and increased wellbeing have also consistently been reported.'
-2
+2 Wider benefits such as more positive attitudes to learning and increased wellbeing have also consistently been reported.'

-Total budgeted cost: £123,500
+Total budgeted cost: 2021-22 £123,500

-Part B: Review of outcomes in the previous academic year
+(From previous report) Part B: Review of outcomes in the previous academic year